pabvald/scibot-visualisation/client/src/README.md

 # Overview

 ## app
-Contains thte Typescript, HTML and SCSS code that constitutes the Angular application.
+Contains the Typescript, HTML and SCSS code that constitutes the Angular application.
 Check the inner `README` for more details.

-## assets

 ## environments